Poppiy/Foobar_Challenge/README.md

-# The Google Foobar Challenge
+fixing problematic # The Google Foobar Challenge

 The Foobar Challenge is Google's semi-secret coding challenge that they use as a recruitment tool.
 Access is by invitation only.
 I suggest taking up the invitation if you get the opportunity.
 Apart from anything else, it provides an interesting and enjoyable set of coding challenges.